New and updated post-study work visa options

 We will soon be launching a new visa and making changes to the Post Study Work Visa.
 These changes will support growth in international education, while ensuring graduates are well placed to move into work that meets New Zealand’s skills needs.

-The changes include a new Short Term Graduate Work Visa and an extension of Post Study Work Visa eligibility to Graduate Diplomas at NZQCF level 7.
+The changes include a new Short-term Graduate Work Visa and an extension of Post Study Work Visa eligibility to graduate diplomas at New Zealand Qualifications and Credentials Framework (NZQCF) Level 7.
 The graduate must also hold a bachelor’s degree (completed in New Zealand or overseas).

-This visa provides up to 6 months of open work rights, allowing time to look for work and, where appropriate, transition to an Accredited Employer Work Visa.
+This visa provides 6 months of open work rights, allowing time to look for work and, where appropriate, transition to an Accredited Employer Work Visa.

-They must also hold a qualification at NZQCF level 5 to 7 that:
+- hold a qualification at NZQCF Level 5 to 7 that:

 - was studied full‑time for at least 24 weeks in New Zealand